Potetobloke/PB_HDAddon_Bangers-And-Mash/README.md

+# PB-HDAddon-Bangers-And-Mash

-You need BulletLib to run this mod.
+## You need HDBulletLib-Recasted to run this mod

 I'm not particularly active in HDest at the moment, but if you ping me on the HDest Discord, I'll respond to ya.

 CREDITS TO EVERYTHING